getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/envelopes.md

 ### Reserved Types

 Reserved types may not be written by any implementation.
 They are reserved for future or internal use.
-This is the exhaustive list of reserved item types:
+This is the exhaustive list of reserved Item types:

 - `security`
 - `unreal_report`